yehia67/documentation/compass/0.1/how-to-guides/set-up-a-private-tangle.md

 	cd compass
 	```

-2. Build the `layers_calculator` tool that will create the Merkle tree
+2. Build the `layers_calculator` tool that will compute the Merkle tree

 	```bash
 	bazel run //docker:layers_calculator